jupyter-widgets/ipywidgets/docs/source/dev_release.md

 # Developer Release Procedure

-To release a new version of the widgets on PyPI and npm, first checkout master and cd into the repo root.
+To release a new version of the widgets on PyPI and npm, first checkout the `master` branch and `cd` into the repo root.

 ```
 cd release